Initial configuration

 - By turning the rotor by hand, the speed LED should blink with each rotation.

-- Rotate the vane to find the position where the North LED lights up.
+- Rotate the vane slowly to find the position where the North LED lights up.
 It should match the arrow indicating north.

 The North and South directions may be reversed depending on how the vane magnet is mounted.
 If this occurs, press the switch for 3 seconds to invert the polarity.
 This setting can also be adjusted later from the local web configuration page.